juliogarcia-dev/juliogarcia-dev/README.md

 <br>

-- 🚀 I'm passionate about technology looking for the next challenge!
+- 🚀 I'm passionate about technology and looking for the next challenge!
 - 📫 Connect with me on <a href="https://www.linkedin.com/in/julio-garcia-dev/">LinkedIn</a>
 - ⚡ Fun fact: I play for the Horde!